 The spread of the deadly coronavirus across the nation and the world has caused colleges and universities to be more concerned than ever about the health and well-being of their students.
 While most students appear to be healthy, they are also exposed to many new health risks from living in dormitories or close quarters with other students, through the stress of being away from home and the pressure of academic life, or through the use of drugs and alcohol.
 Higher education institutions, therefore, must provide health services for their students and promote awareness of the various health issues that students encounter.
 According to Statista, around 54 percent of surveyed students in 2021 in the U.S. agreed or strongly agreed that their health and well-being were priorities at the college or university they were currently attending.
-While the most common health issues, including diseases and select disabilities or conditions, mental health, drugs and alcohol, and a number of other risk factors.
+While the most common health issue among college students is a cold, campus health centers must deal with a variety of issues, including diseases and select disabilities or conditions, mental health, drugs and alcohol, and a number of other risk factors.